Karim Bujang

-Karim bin Bujang is a Malaysian politician from WARISAN.
-He was the Member of Sabah State Legislative Assembly for Bongawan from 1990 to 2013.
+Karim bin Bujang is a Malaysian politician from GAGASAN.
+He was the Member of Sabah State Legislative Assembly for Bongawan from 1990 to 2013 and was formerly a Chairman of WARISAN.

 Politics

 He was a member of USNO before it merged with BERJAYA to form UMNO Sabah in 1991.
 He had held the post of Secretary-general of Barisan Nasional Sabah.
 In 2018, he joined WARISAN and contested for the Kimanis federal seat and 2020 Kimanis by-election.

+In 17 March 2024, Karim Bujang had left WARISAN to join Parti Gagasan Rakyat Sabah (GAGASAN).
+Karim submitted his membership application form to Chief Minister Datuk Seri Hajiji Noor, who is also Gagasan Rakyat President, during a breaking-of-fast event, at Sabah International Convention Centre (SICC), here, Sunday.